AaronAshmore444/I210-Mochi/readme.txt

  Magic The Gathering - Website that rates playing cards.

 Site Structure:
 Index - Links to other pages.
-Banner for our topic Content - The main page to show (Recipes/Dogs/DND/Magic) information.
+Banner for our topic.
+Hero Image Content - The main page to show (Recipes/Dogs/DND/Magic) information.
      ie. Food Recipe instructions
      ie. Dogs facts